Frozen is one emotionally uplifting film. You could say the entire movie's theme is heartwarming.

 - Anna telling Kristoff (after presenting him his new sled and when he tries to humbly return it), that he can't.
 Why?
 Because it was given on Elsa's orders, as in Elsa wanted Kristoff to keep it.
 Then, Anna goes on to reveal that Elsa has made Kristoff the official "Ice Master and Deliverer".
 Why does Elsa do this?
 It's not stated, but it's safe to assume that it's because Elsa is eternally grateful to Kristoff for keeping Anna safe.
 It could additionally be a sign of Elsa's approval of Anna and Kristoff's status as the Official Couple.
 To have a job that would keep him coming to Arendelle will also keep him close to Anna.

 - In the end after Anna decks Hans something fierce.
 The two sisters share a long awaited hug, and for a moment you can see Kristoff smiling as if to say "you two have earned this moment, don't let me stop you."
-Anna's smile back just drives it all home; after everything the two sisters had to face, they certainly deserved it.
+Anna's smile back just drives it all home; despite everything the two sisters had to face, the Happy Ending is all the more satisfying.

 - When you think about it, Hans' fate not getting a grisly death was actually kind of heartwarming too.
 Elsa is probably really angry about his attempts to kill her and all, but if you remember, back when she isolated herself and had to fight the Duke's men, Hans stopped the Duke's men and pleads for Elsa not to become the monster the people thought her to be, which in itself is kind of heartwarming that for as much as a power-grubbing bastard he is, Hans is also capable of genuine humane moments.
 Elsa took the words at heart, she could have easily given Hans an even more grisly fate for what he did (or would do) to her and her sister especially since she's now in control of her ice powers (like, I don't know, freeze him up and then shatter him into lots of pieces), but since he was at least responsible for one moment of calming down and an important word that she is not a monster, she just gave him the punishment of 'get sent back home'.